 The analysis has been focused on the impact of uncertainty on the values of activities in the best alternatives to obtain a PM10 reduction.
 A total of 50 perturbations were created by varying the activity levels between 95% and 105% of nominal ones (representing the actual values in 2011).
 Then an optimization has been performed (i.e. the determination of the best abatement technologies) for each of these 50 conditions.

-The optimization procedure applied in this case study is based on a Cost-Effectiveness approach.
+The optimization procedure applied in this case study is based on a Cost-Effectiveness approach (CEA).
 This means that a figure of merit representing an Air Quality Index (AQI) (yearly average PM10 concentration over the domain, in the present case) is minimized, with the constraint that the total implementation cost of the abatement measures is below an available budget.
 Three different cases have been analysed:

-Basecase: is the starting point for the comparison.
+Base-case: is the starting point for the comparison.
 It represents the adoption of technologies foreseen by Current LEgislation (CLE) for year 2020 (no optimization);

 200M€: is the efficient solution that can be obtained with an overall implementation cost of 200M€/year;